Kyla La Grange

 Kyla La Grange (born 25 July 1986) is an English singer and songwriter from Watford, England.

 Career

 Early life

 She studied at Rickmansworth School in Croxley Green, Hertfordshire.
 Her mother is South African, while her father is from Rhodesia (modern-day Zimbabwe) though both live in England.
-She achieved a 2.1 in philosophy, studying at Pembroke College, Cambridge from 2004-07.
+She achieved a 2.1 in philosophy, studying at Pembroke College, Cambridge from 2004 to 2007.
 In June 2012, Kyla headlined the Guardian New Band of the Day gig.